 McPherson's Limited and its wholly-owned Australian controlled entities have implemented the tax consolidation legislation.
 As a consequence, these entities are taxed as a single entity.
-McPherson's Limited, as the head entity in the tax consolidated Group, recognises current tax amounts relating to transactions, events and balances of the wholly-owned Australian controlled entities in this Group as if those transactions, events and balances were its own, in addition to the current and deferred tax amounts arising in relation to its own transactions, events and balances.
+McPherson's Limited, as the head entity in the tax consolidated Group, recognises current tax amounts relating to transactions, events and balances of the wholly-owned Australian controlled entities in this Group as if those transactions, events and balances.
 Amounts receivable or payable under a Tax Funding Agreement with the tax consolidated entities are recognised separately as tax-related amounts receivable or payable.
 Expenses and revenues arising under the Tax Funding Agreement are presented as income tax expenses or credits.

-(h) Leases
+h) Leases